 While the virus determines the timeline, we can affect the outcomes.
 Increased investment would speed up the progress on testing, contact tracing, and treatments, and help ensure that the healthcare system has adequate capacity.
 Better adherence to the guidelines on social distancing, mask wearing, and hygiene would help to control the virus’s spread.
 These actions would make it safer for people to re-engage in activity and would allow for interventions to become more focused on helping those at highest risk from the disease, thereby supporting the recovery.

 Mester, Loretta.
 The Federal Reserve Bank of Cleveland, 2020.Download

 Speaker / Author

 Loretta J. Mester, Ph.D.

-Loretta J. Mester took office on June 1, 2014, as the 11th president and chief executive officer of the Federal Reserve Bank of Cleveland.
-She participates in the formulation of U.S. monetary policy and oversees 1,000 employees in Cleveland, Cincinnati, and Pittsburgh who conduct economic research, supervise banking institutions, and provide payment services to commercial banks and the U.S. government.
-Before becoming president, Dr. Mester was executive vice president and director of research at the Federal Reserve Bank of Philadelphia.
-She began her career as an economist at the Philadelphia Fed in 1985, and has been attending meetings of the Federal ...
+Loretta J. Mester is president and chief executive officer of the Federal Reserve Bank of Cleveland.
+In that role, she participates in the formulation of U.S. monetary policy and oversees more than 1,000 employees based at the Bank’s Cleveland office and Branch offices in Cincinnati and Pittsburgh who conduct economic research, supervise banking institutions, promote community development, and provide payment services to depository institutions and the U.S. Treasury.
+Mester represents the Fourth District on the Federal Open Market Committee (FOMC).
+Mester began her career at the Federal Reserve Bank of Philadelphia in 1985 as an economist and was executive vice president ...
 Read More